omarjafor/fusionfest-event-management/questions_and_answers.md

 #### Answer: C: `"12"`

-<i>Explanation: The answer is "12" because 1 is number and 2 is string so this two number cannot be perform addition, so resulting in a concatenated string "12".</i>
+<i>Explanation: The answer is "12" because 1 is number and 2 is string so this 1 number and 2 string cannot be perform addition, so resulting in a concatenated string "12" where 2 showing beside the number 1 like a string.</i>

 </p>
 </details>